 Recently I read about other Latvians’ experience, applying for visa on arrival at Phuket International Airport, and they like us were asked to pay 1200 baht.
 So take it into account and better bring some extra cash in case things aren’t going as smooth as planned.

-UPDATE: In February 2017 it went better, and we were asked the same sum as stated on the site on Royal Thai Embassy.
+UPDATE, February 2017: Next time it went better, and we were asked the same sum as stated on the site on Royal Thai Embassy.

 If you have any questions about traveling in Thailand, contact us!